wet-boew/cdts-JavaTemplates/builds/README-BUILD.md

 to 'master', do the following before creating the release build:

-- Make sure your local repository is on branch 'master' with no outstanding files or commit and that iit is up to date with origin.
+- Make sure your local repository is on branch 'master' with no outstanding files or commit and that it is up to date with origin.
 - Open a Git bash window
 - "cd" to the root directory of the Git repository (e.g. cd /c/git/JavaTemplates)
 - Run the command: ./builds/prepare-release.sh